IRNAS/ServalRuggedBatteryPack/electronics/V1/README.md

 Load output voltage is set resistor network with jumper selection for 5V or 12V output, mind using the appropriate output connector.

 ### Known bugs

-R29 pull-up for the MCU is connected to the VCC (ACU_safe) after the cut-off MOSFET, resulting in an MCU suicide.
-Connect the resistor to VCC (V_chg) directly.
 C16 must have sufficiently small ESR, add a capacitor in parallel if insufficient charge current is observed.